October 26, 2023

-The Staff published its annual list of examination priorities for 2023.
 In its release, the Staff identified a broad range of examination priorities, which covered a number of different types of market participants.
-The Staff highlighted four subject areas as “Notable New and Significant Focus Areas” for 2023:

 The Staff will prioritize multiple focus areas specific to registered investment companies (funds).
 As in previous years, the Staff will continue its “perennial” focus on compliance programs, governance practices, disclosures to investors and accuracy of reporting to the SEC.
-This year, the Staff will again evaluate the adequacy of fund boards’ processes for evaluating and approving advisory and other fund fees.
-The Staff specifically noted the importance of this area for funds with weaker performance relative to peers.
-The Staff will also assess the effectiveness of funds’ derivatives and liquidity risk management programs.
+This year, the Staff will again evaluate the adequacy of the processes of a board for evaluating and approving advisory and other fund fees and expenses.
+With respect to fund fees and expenses, the Staff noted that there will be a particular focus on:

 Registered Investment Advisers